Duke of Edinburgh

 The original school remains as a two storey building, and is used to deliver the National Curriculum subjects from Year 7 to Year 13.
 In September, 2010, the school opened a new £3 million state of the art Vocational Block, which is used to deliver a more work related curriculum, encompassing construction; motor vehicle maintenance; preparation for working life and many others aspects.

-Our school numbers are consistent, with an overall capacity of 70 students at present, with the potential of 80 in the near future.
+Our school numbers are increasing, currently 73 pupils on roll with an overall capacity of 80 students at present.
 A small number of pupils join us on a Shared Placement arrangement, and operate on a split weekly timetable between Atkinson House, and their host mainstream school.
+This is slowly reducing in numbers as the demand for full time places increases.

 As a school, we also have a hugely important and exciting link with our partner school in the Gambia, which caters for close to 300 nursery age pupils.
 This collaboration has been really successfully over recent years and one which we will continue to develop with the support of our pupils, staff and community.